soffes/blog/published/2015-07-10-what-color-is-it/what-color-is-it.markdown

 ---
+title: What Color Is It
 cover_image: cover.png
-tags:
-- opensource
-- development
-- swift
-- screensaver
+categories: development swift screensaver
 ---

-# What Color Is It

 One of my coworkers shared [What Colour Is It](http://whatcolourisit.scn9a.org/) in our design Slack channel the other day.
 It works by taking the current time as 6 digits and making that a [hex color](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet).
 For example, in the header it's `#172952`.
 That's 5:29pm and 52 seconds.
 Kinda neat.
 I thought it was super cool so I decided to make it a screensaver.